stlartworks/stlartworks.github.io/support.md

 ### Support us today

-Please fill in your name and the amount you would like to give below, and you will be taken to the secure Paypal processing page for payment.
+Please complete all fields of the form below and click the "submit" button.
+You will be taken to the secure Paypal processing page for payment.
 Thank you!

 <i>Please note: if you are using a Mac, please skip the form below and go directly to PayPal.com to make your gift to ArtWorks.</i>